argilla-io/argilla/argilla/docs/how_to_guides/annotate.md

 This is the default view to annotate your dataset linearly, displaying one record after another.

 !!! tip
-    You should use this when getting acquainted with a dataset or when the annotation team is very diverse, the topic is generic.
+    You should use this view if you have a large number of required questions or need a strong focus on the record content to be labelled.
+This is also the recommended view for annotating a dataset sample to avoid potential biases introduced by using filters, search, sorting and bulk labelling.

 Once you submit your first response, the next record will appear automatically.
 To see again your submitted response, just click on `Prev`.

 **Navigating through the records**